 Subscribing to travel advisories and registering your travel and contact details enables us to provide you with this information quickly and easily, and when necessary contact you directly.

 Can you provide any more information than is contained in the travel advisory?

-No. An important principle behind our work is that the travel advice we provide to on Smartraveller is the same advice we provide to our own staff, to other government agencies or to the private sector.
+No. An important principle behind our work is that the travel advice we provide to on Smartraveller is the same advice we provide to our own staff, to other Australian Government agencies or to the private sector.

 As part of this commitment, should we withdraw our staff from overseas locations because of security concerns or increased security measures, we will include this information in the travel advisory.
 There is no additional information that can be provided by contacting the department directly, either by phone or email.
 Advice provided on Smartraveller is the most up-to-date advice.

 What countries am I not allowed to travel to?

 Our travel advisories offer advice, but travel decisions are your own personal responsibility.
 You should use our advisories as a tool to help you gather information when deciding whether, when or where to travel.
 We cannot predict or control unexpected events or incidents overseas.

 We also provide bulletins about issues and events of interest to Australian travellers, such as major sporting or cultural events or natural disasters affecting a certain area or several countries.
 This advice may also be used to provide information on significant events in destinations where no travel advisory exists.